SSG Brian Boone

 Canyon Lake, TX

-Brian Boone first joined the Army in 1996 as a way to pay for his college education.
-After serving four years as a medic, he left the military, studied audiology at the University of South Alabama, and started a family with his wife Nicole.
-Years later while self-employed as a landscape designer, Brian missed the camaraderie of serving and felt compelled to serve again.
-He re-enlisted in 2009, this time as an explosive ordnance (EOD) technician with the 129th Explosive Ordnance Disposal Company based out of Fort Lewis, Washington.
+Brian Boone joined the Army in 1996 as a way to pay for his college education.
+After serving four years as a medic, he left the military, and studied audiology at the University of South Alabama.
+In 2009, he re-enlisted as an explosive ordnance (EOD) technician with the 129th Explosive Ordnance Disposal Company based out of Fort Lewis, Washington.

 On Nov.
-15, 2011, during his first combat deployment, Staff Sergeant Boone sustained severe damage to his left leg when the vehicle carrying him struck an improvised explosive device (IED) in Regional Command East, Afghanistan.
-The wound was so severe, doctors at Bagram Airbase were forced to amputate his leg.
+15, 2011, during his first combat deployment, Staff Sergeant Boone sustained severe damage to his left leg when the vehicle carrying him struck an improvised explosive device (IED) in Regional Command East, Afghanistan, resulting in the amputation of his left leg.

-Originally from Alabama, Brian is choosing to build his home in Texas where his family has rebuilt their life after Brian’s injury, and to be close to healthcare.
+Originally from Alabama, Brian chose to build his home in Texas to be close to his medical team.

 Brian wants to thank HFOT’s donors and supporters for providing his family with stability.
 “A lot of times the families of injured Veterans get lost in the wash because all the focus is on us.
-Our families have made huge sacrifices too, and I feel like the gift that HFOT provides is a sound future not only for the Veteran, but the families as well,” he says.
+Our families have made huge sacrifices too, and I feel like the gift that HFOT provides is a sound future not only for the Veteran, but the families as well.”